What are the common tests that your retirement may be subject to?

 Retirement plans allow participants and plan sponsors to save funds for retirement in a tax-deferred method.
 If you are delaying paying taxes, there are of course many rules that you must follow to keep your plan’s tax-qualified status.
 Most plans will be subject to several tests, although there are plan design features that may allow your plan to receive an automatic pass on certain ones.

 Testing the money going into the plan and how the contributions are calculated:

 Testing matching contributions: If the plan is providing a matching contribution, then the same exact test is performed except this time, you are comparing the average matching or contribution rate for each group.
 It is called an ACP or actual contribution percentage test.
 If there is too much discrepancy, the test would fail, and corrections must be made.
-Testing is not needed if the plan is making safe harbor matching contributions.
+Cross testing retirement plans is not needed if the plan is making safe harbor matching contributions.

 Testing compensation: This test looks at the amount of compensation used for each type of contribution to ensure that the compensation used is not discriminatory in favor of the owners and highly paid participants.
 Typically, you would need this test if you are excluding certain forms of compensation like bonuses or overtime pay.
 The code section tested here is called a 414(s) test.
 If the compensation is found to be discriminatory, an amendment may be required.